Galaco/MistyfyiClient/README.md

 ```bash
 docker-compose up -d
 ```
-**You will need to provide auth0, pushbots and recaptcha keys for all functionality to work correctly.**
+**You will need to provide auth0, onesignal and recaptcha keys for all functionality to work correctly.**

 ##### Node.js
 Install dependencies